 Naturally, when you hear that an insurance company has paid out the policy on a vehicle, your first thought is that the vehicle was involved in a wreck.
 Sure enough, this will be the case with many of the salvage cars you might find through online dealer auto auctions.
 However, there are two things to understand about this.

 First, an insurance company’s ‘math’ may differ from your own.
 If you’re capable of sourcing parts and making repairs yourself, then the cost of rebuilding a salvage vehicle will be far less than estimated by an insurer.

 Even if this is not the case, do remember that sometimes insurers will ‘total’ a vehicle in order to expedite a claim and not due to actuarial realities.

 Not every salvage vehicle was in an accident or catastrophe.
 For example, a great number of salvage cars out there are ‘theft-recovery’ vehicles.

 Stolen vehicles with policies paid out, and then recovered.
 The vehicle comes with a salvage title as the law states.

 Therefore, the designation has nothing at all to do with the state of the vehicle.

 How to Buy a Salvage Car Online in an Auto Auction

 Because of the factors outlined above, salvage cars can actually be incredibly good deals.
-This is especially true if you’re able to find that diamond in the rough – a vehicle that does not require much repair but that can be purchased at a low price.
+This is especially true if you’re able to find that diamond in the rough.
+A vehicle that does not require many repairs but that can be purchased at a low price.